adaniabutto/Fact-Posts/README.md

 # Fact Posts
- *Data analyses and visualizations in relation to fact posts written on* https://www.adaniabutto.com/writings
+Data analyses and visualizations in relation to fact posts written on https://www.adaniabutto.com/writings

+---

+## Swiss Academia

- **Research questions:**
+ **Research questions**

  - How many people in Switzerland hold a doctorate?
  - Has the rate of people obtaining a doctorate in the past 10 years increased?